Science-Backed Health Benefits of Bitter Gourd

 Some animal-based studies show that bitter melon extract reduced weight in high-fat diet-induced obesity.
 It helps to prevent weight gain by increasing fat break-down and thus promoting weight loss.

 If you are trying to lose weight, this may be a great addition.

 Bitter gourd is a pretty safe fruit.

-But excess consumption is linked with stomach pain, heartburns, vomiting, and diarrhea.
-Gastric ulceration is also a potential risk on too much consumption of bitter gourd juice.
+Excess consumption is linked with stomach pain, heartburn, vomiting, and diarrhea.
+Gastric ulceration is also a potential risk of too much consumption of bitter gourd juice.

 How to Prepare Bitter Gourd Juice

 Bitter gourd juice can be very easily prepared at home.